Lombardy: Flora and fauna

 Lombardy includes many protected areas.
-The most important are Stelvio National Park—the largest Italian natural park, with typically alpine wildlife such as red deer, roe deer, ibex, chamois, foxes, ermine and golden eagles; and the Ticino Valley Natural Park, which was instituted in 1974 on the Lombard side of the Ticino River to protect one of the last major examples of fluvial forest in northern Italy.
+The most important is Stelvio National Park, established in 1935—the fourth-largest Italian natural park, with typically alpine wildlife such as red deer, roe deer, ibex, chamois, foxes, ermine, and golden eagles; and the Parco naturale lombardo della Valle del Ticino, which was instituted in 1974 on the Lombard side of the River Ticino to protect one of the last major examples of fluvial forest in northern Italy.
 There have also been efforts to protect the endangered Italian agile frog.
+The Parco naturale lombardo della Valle del Ticino is the first Italian regional park to be established as well as the first European river park.
+In 2022, the two parks were included by UNESCO in the World Network of Biosphere Reserves.

 Other parks in the region are the Campo dei Fiori and the Cinque Vette Park, both of which are located in the Province of Varese.
+The system of protected areas in Lombardy consists of one national park, 24 regional parks, 65 natural reserves and 30 natural monuments.
+In total, protected areas cover more than 27% of the regional territory.

 Climate

-Lombardy has a wide array of climates due to variance in elevation, proximity to inland water basins, and large metropolitan areas.
-The climate is mainly humid subtropical (Köppen Cfa), especially in the plains, though with significant variations to the Köppen model, especially in the normally long, damp, and cold winters.
-There is high seasonal temperature variation; in Milan, average temperature is 2.5 °C in January and 24 °C in July.
+Lombardy has a wide array of climates due to variations in elevation, proximity to inland water basins, and large metropolitan areas.
+The climate is mainly humid subtropical (Köppen Cfa), especially in the plains, though with significant variations from the Köppen model, especially in the normally long, damp, and cold winters.
+There is high seasonal temperature variation; in Milan, the average temperature is 2.5 °C in January and 24 °C in July.
 The plains are often subject to fog during the coldest months.

-In the Alpine foothills with oceanic climate (Köppen Cfb), numerous lakes have a mitigating influence, allowing typically Mediterranean crops (olive, citrus fruit) to grow.
+In the Alpine foothills with an oceanic climate (Köppen Cfb), numerous lakes have a mitigating influence, allowing typically Mediterranean crops (such as olive and citrus fruit) to grow.
 In the hills and mountains, the climate is humid continental (Köppen Dfb).
-In the valleys, it is relatively mild while it can be severely cold with copious snowfalls above 1500 m.
+In the valleys, it is relatively mild, while it can be severely cold with copious snowfalls above 1500 m.